kiorq/coup/README.md

 - The ability to exchange
 - The ability to respond to a challenge if you blocked another player's action 🤞
+- The ability to choose a target for an action